nexwinds/bunny-media-offload/DOCUMENTATION.md

 ### File Type Support

-This plugin focuses exclusively on modern image formats for optimal performance:
+This plugin supports modern file formats for optimal performance:

 - **WebP**: Modern image format with excellent compression and wide browser support
 - **AVIF**: Next-generation image format with superior compression ratios
+- **SVG**: Scalable vector graphics for icons and simple graphics

-> **Important**: Only WebP and AVIF file formats are supported for migration and synchronization.
-This ensures optimal performance and modern web standards compliance.
+> **Important**: WebP, AVIF, and SVG file formats are supported for migration and synchronization.
+Only files exceeding the configured size threshold are migrated to ensure efficient storage usage.

 ### Post Type Filtering